vienom/cordova-plugin-arduino/README.md

 ```

 ## Arduino
-The arduino is connected to an IR distance sensor over the analog pin A1
+The arduino is connected to an IR distance sensor over the analog pin A1.
+In my case an Arduino Uno3 and a Grove - 80cm Infrared Proximity Sensor was used.
 ```
 #define IR_PROXIMITY_SENSOR A1 // Analog input pin that  is attached to the sensor

 void setup()
 {
     // initialise serial communications at 9600 bps:
     Serial.begin(9600);